-Whether you're looking for a change from chicken breasts or delicious new ideas to keep the family fed and happy, our chicken drumstick recipes are sure to inspire.
+Our chicken drumstick recipes are sure to inspire, whether you're looking for a change from chicken breasts or delicious new ideas to keep the family fed and happy.
 From BBQ chicken drumsticks with tabbouleh to DIY Kentucky fried chicken, we've got lots of recipes to choose from.

 These chicken drumstick recipes are so easy to make, they can be cooked in a variety of different ways and flavoured too.
 You’re going to be spoilt for choice with this lot…